Skip to content

 Type: Signal<number>

-Fires when a step is completed, passing the step index (1-based).
+Fires when a step begins, passing the step index (1-based).

 Example: